 Check Out Its Heating Capacity and Performance

 There’s a reason why some heat guns are more expensive than others.
 Cheaper heat guns tend to have replaceable cartridges and cheap motor windings so frequent use can take a toll on these parts.
 Replacing these parts can cost you more money than the actual heat gun itself.
-This is why it’s better to just fork out the few extra bucks for something with better heating capacity, with adjustable heat settings and with superior parts that will last you for a long time.
+This is why it’s better to just fork out the few extra bucks for something with better heating capacity, adjustable heat settings, and superior parts that will last you for a long time.

 Is There a Safety Feature?